 Luedtke, University of Washington, USA. - European Union Politics, Vol. 6, No. 1, 83-112

 This article empirically investigates the effect of national identity on public opinion towards European Union control over immigration policy.
 The European Union has recently gained some control over immigration policy, but has faced strong opposition from reluctant national politicians.
 This study argues that public opinion is an important factor in explaining such reluctance.
-I propose a hypothesis of national identity to explain public opinion, positing that those who identify with their nation-states (vis-a-vis Europe) are less likely to support EU control over immigration policy than are those who identify with Europe.
+I propose a hypothesis of national identity to explain public opinion, positing that those who identify with their nation-states (vis-a-vis Europe) are less likely to support European Union control over immigration policy than are those who identify with Europe.

 Disadvantage among Recent Immigrant Women in the Israeli Labor Market -

 Gender & Society, Vol. 11, No. 1, 108-125 (1997).

 This article examines whether recent immigrant women in the Israeli labor market are at a "double disadvantage"first as immigrants and second as womenand whether and to what extent such disadvantages differ across ethnic and geocultural groups.
-Data were obtained from the last available population census (1983).
 The analysis focuses on gender differences in employment opportunities among men and women who immigrated to Israel between 1979 and 1983.
 Data reveal that the double disadvantage of immigrant women is evident with regard to both labor force participation and occupational attainment.
 Immigrant women are less likely than immigrant men to join the Israeli labor market, and they face much greater occupational loss.

 Socio-economic effects of